How to Become a Participant

 The Executive Leadership Institute requires active engagement throughout the year of the program.
 It takes time, but time devoted to personally enhancing your skills and challenging your mindsets.
 Given this remarkable focus on your development, you are expected to be fully engaged.
 After all, the entire focus is on your advancement, so the value is returned to you and worth the effort.

-The program is approximately 12 months.
+The program is from August to June.
 Global estimates of the time required for the program are near impossible as each person has his or her own goals and choices of experiences.
 Onsite sessions require travel and time away from home or office.
 Mentorships and any alternative experiences will have widely varying time expectations.
-Given all these caveats, anticipate you might possibly average three to four hours per week but the variance can be between zero and twenty (counting hours onsite for sessions).
+Given all these caveats, anticipate you might average three to four hours per week, but the variance can be between zero and twenty (counting hours onsite for sessions).

 Research, Privacy and Confidentiality